-- 3.4 Opportunities for large scale master plan developments to deliver the necessary infrastructure have been identified through consultation responses in Saxmundham and Felixstowe.
+- running through the responses was for a more refined approach potentially merging some of the options. - 3.3 A significant number of consultation responses highlighted the need to direct more growth to the rural areas.
+Communities highlighted that the current strategy is restricting growth in rural areas which is becoming detrimental to the communities seen through the increased closure of local services and facilities.
+Encouraging appropriate growth in rural areas is seen as a way of helping to retain the viability of these local services and facilities and where suitable, sites should be identified and brought forward. - 3.4 Opportunities for large scale master plan developments to deliver the necessary infrastructure have been identified through consultation responses in Saxmundham and Felixstowe.
 Both of these options were highlighted in the Issues and Options but were exclusive of one another.
-Through further consideration by officers and the Local Plan Working Group, master plan developments are proposed in the First Draft Local Plan at Saxmundham and Felixstowe to deliver the necessary infrastructure, local services and facilities to provide for the new communities and address any deficits that have been identified through consultation responses. - 3.5 Taking into account corporate aspirations and ambitions in the East Suffolk Business Plan, as well as the consultation responses, a strategy which distributes growth to Felixstowe, Saxmundham and the rural communities has evolved which has informed the approach to site selection.
+Through further consideration by officers and the Local Plan Working Group, master plan developments were proposed in the First Draft Local Plan at Saxmundham and Felixstowe to deliver the necessary infrastructure, local services and facilities to provide for the new communities. - 3.5 Taking into account corporate aspirations and ambitions in the East Suffolk Business Plan, as well as the consultation responses, a strategy which distributes growth to Felixstowe, Saxmundham and the rural communities has evolved which has informed the approach to site selection. - 3.6 Following the consultation on the First Draft Local Plan, the overarching strategy remains appropriate, with further focus provided in relation to development of brownfield sites.
+Whilst the overarching strategy is progressed into the Final Draft Local Plan, a number of changes have been made in relation to specific site allocations, either through identifying alternative sites, removing sites or through changes to the policies and supporting text to address issues raised in the consultation responses where appropriate.
+The Consultation Statement for the Suffolk Coastal Local Plan (December 2018) provides further detail on how consultation responses have been considered at each stage.